Welcome!! Find amazing teaching resources! CLICK HERE to Shop Now!

 Why Classroom Rules are Important

 A key to helping students understand your rules and expectations is to be clear, concise, and model all the time.
 Students are not mind readers.
 We can’t expect that they know how we want them to behave no matter what age they are.
-Giving visuals also provides for great opportunities to connect the words with the meaning!
+Giving visuals also provides great opportunities to connect the words with their meaning!

-In both of these resources you will find small visuals that can go on a lanyard or table, large visuals that can be used as posters, and pages to make books for the class to read or keep in your library!
-I’ve also updated this product to include worksheets that can be used by writers and non-writers!
+Additionally, this product has worksheets for extra practice for writers and non-writers!
 The only difference between these two resources is the type of visuals on them.
 One uses clip art and the other uses real photographs!

 One thing I love to do with these types of materials is make sure they are sturdy!
 So I always am sure to print on cardstock and laminate them with 5 mil lamination so they last all year!

 One of my favorite things about this is not only are we teaching rules at this time of the year but, most of us are dying to get more independent work started in the classroom.
+I love using these materials to start the year because all the students can relate to the materials and we can remind students of what we learned in previous lessons.
+If you want to learn more about independent workstations and how I set them up you can read about that here.

 If you are interested in the bundle check it out here: